 Presented in collaboration with The Forest’s most excellent subreddit community and moderators – r/ElectricForest and The Light Chasers

 - Tips for The Journey

 - Tips for Setting Up

 - Tips for Exploring

 - Tips for Leaving

 - An Important List of Things to Know…

 WHAT TO BRING

-Set yourself and your camp up to succeed by making sure to bring the below!
-If you do forget anything you can visit the General Store for most of your festing needs – batteries, snacks, camping equipment, and more.
+Set yourself and your camp up for success by making sure to bring the items listed below!
+If you forget anything, you can visit the General Store for most of your festival needs – batteries, snacks, camping equipment, and more.
 Check the festival map for the location of the General Store.